TOP THINGS TO DO IN AND AROUND RIYADH, SAUDI ARABIA

 Food trucks and pop-up kitchens have become part of the popular Saudi culture.
 One of the areas with dozens of food trucks is King Fahad Road and they are also lined up on King Abdullaziz Road.
 Burgers, shwarma, waffles, Asian fusion--the choices are numerous.

-Most food trucks are open only at night and mostly after the Isha prayer from 6.30-7 pm.
+Most food trucks are open only at night and mostly after the Isha prayer starting from 6.30-7 pm.